montreal internet

 What is the best internet provider in Montreal?

-For the fastest speeds and best uploads, Bell Pure Fibre is the top choice where available.
-For the best value on fibre, EBOX offers Bell’s network at lower prices.
-For a Quebec-local provider with mobile bundles, Vidéotron Helix is strong.
-For budget service with no contracts, Fizz and oxio are both excellent choices on the Vidéotron cable network.
+For the fastest speeds and best uploads, Bell Pure Fibre is usually the first choice where it is available.
+For lower priced fibre, check EBOX.
+For Quebec local service and bundles, Vidéotron is strong.
+For budget service with no term contracts, Fizz and oxio are both good places to compare.

 Is Bell or Vidéotron better in Montreal?